eclipse-sumo/sumo/docs/web/docs/Simulation/Distances.md

 In some types of simulation it is beneficial to define edges with length-geometry-mismatch.
 For example, railway networks with switches and parallel tracks are much easier to understand when the geometrical lengths are reduced.
 To keep the driving-lengths at their realistic values, each edge is given a custom length value the mismatch.

+# Vehicle lengths in SUMO-GUI
+By default, vehicle lengths are not affected by length-geometry-mismatch.
+This means, vehicles may seem to violate minimum gaps or even collide if they are driving on an edge where the (driving) length is longer than the geometrical (euclidean) length.